Stories

 They loaded us onto Busses with our kit in duffle bags, wearing our new OD green fatigue uniforms.
 A striking black soldier in a Drill Sergeant Hat and Mirrored Sun Glasses stepped up the steps of the bus.
 He stood there, not saying a word.
 The entire bus went silent.

 He was magnificent.
 His uniform was highly starched; his Jump Boots were like mirrors.
-On his uniform he wore the Combat Infantry Badge and Master Parachute Wings.
+On his uniform, he wore the Combat Infantry Badge and Master Parachute Wings.
 On his left shoulder were the Ranger Tab and TRADOC patch, and on his right, the 101st Airborne Division combat patch.

 Drill Nickerson stiffened.